Dschnepf7/Recipe-Database/README.md

 <br>

 ### **Description**
 FridgeRaider was created to help save time and ease the decision-making process when it comes to mealrep.
-The app allows users to search for recipes by recipe name or ingredient name (ingredients user might find in their fridge).
+The app allows users to search for recipes by inputting an ingredient into the dropdown search menu and receiving a list of recipes back.
 It allows users to create a profile where they can save & edit their ingredient lists as well as save & delete recipes.
 The app is simple and easy to use
 <br>

 ### **Table of Contents**